rodickmini/rodickmini.github.io/blogs/2024-10-18-how-to-improve-spoken-english.md

 ### Method 3: Read in English

 To speak English well, you must increase your vocabulary, and reading is an excellent way to do that.
-You can read novals, news, blogs, non-fiction books.
+You can read news, blogs, non-fiction books or novels.
 Or you can subscribe to some English websites, leave them your email address, and you'll receive emails from the sites, those emails are very good and fresh materials for reading, even if they are ads.

 By engaging in both listening and reading, you learn both the pronunciation and the spelling of English vocabulary.
 This is a very powerful way to improve your English comprehension.

-## How to add these activities to your daily routine
+## Chapter 3: How to add these activities to your daily routine

 Most of us are very busy nowadays.
 But, in order to improve your English, it worth to add these activities to your daily routine.